gabrielfalcao/bose/doc/finding_tests.rst

 Finding and running tests
 -------------------------

-nose, by default, follows a few simple rules for test discovery.
+bose, by default, follows a few simple rules for test discovery.

 * If it looks like a test, it's a test.
 Names of directories, modules, classes and functions are compared against the testMatch regular